Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 If you have a planted aquarium, you need to make sure you have your lights on a good 12 hours a day.
 However, if you have plastic plants, controlling the amount of time you have the lights on is a great way to control algae growth.

-Remember that algae create their own food via photosynthesis.
+Remember that algae create their food via photosynthesis.
 This means they need light to thrive, just like a plant.
 If you limit the light, they can’t be as breeding prolifically.

-Of course fish need a day/night cycle to be healthy, just like people do.
-But in the wild most tropical fish don’t have a massive light blaring down on them as they do in your tank.
+Of course, fish need a day/night cycle to be healthy, just like people do.
+But in the wild, most tropical fish don’t have a massive light blaring down on them as they do in your tank.
 The dim light of daytime is a rough approximation of what they would experience in their rivers and lakes back home.

-Avoid Natural Sunlight
+- Avoid Natural Sunlight

 Common aquarium plants will out-compete algae for food sources. | Source

-Consider a Planted Aquarium
+- Consider a Planted Aquarium

-Still searching for how to get rid of algae in fish tank naturally?
+Still, searching for how to get rid of algae in fish tank naturally?

 Growing natural plants in your tank can go a long way when it comes to limiting algae growth.
-The reason is obvious, algae and the plants are competing for the same food sources.
+The reason is obvious, algae and plants are competing for the same food sources.

 Where fish waste is bad if you want to stop algae growth, it’s good (to a certain level) if you want to grow live plants.
 Healthy plants will perform a much better job of nutrient uptake, and the algae will struggle.

-Planted aquariums still need maintenance, but when done right they can be perfect little ecosystems that meet the needs of fish and plants alike.
+Planted aquariums still need maintenance, but when done right, they can be perfect little ecosystems that meet the needs of fish and plants alike.
 When the balance is right, algae growth will be minimal.

 Algae in Fish Tank, Good or Bad?

-Algae Bloom!
+- Algae Bloom!

-This sounds a lot worse than it is, and generally the solution is simple.
+This sounds a lot worse than it is, and generally, the solution is simple.

-The remedy is simply to perform a water change and introduce fresh, clean water, thus taking away some of nutrients the algae is feeding off.
+The remedy is to perform a water change and introduce fresh, clean water, thus taking away some of the nutrients the algae is feeding off.
 You may wish to perform an extra water change for the week, spaced a couple of days apart.
 Then, get back to your usual algae maintenance routine.

-How to Remove Algae from Fish Tank Decorations
+How to Remove Algae from Fish Tank Decorations?

 You must remove decorations and clean them by hand.

 But, never make use of detergent or any other household cleaners to clean decorations or anything else that will go inside your aquarium.
-Residue from these cleaners can be harmful to your fish, and may even kill them.
+Residue from these cleaners can be harmful to your fish and may even kill them.

 Instead, use hot water and old-fashioned elbow grease.
 If you need an abrasive substance, you can use aquarium salt, but be sure to rinse the decorations thoroughly before adding them back to the tank.